Daratumumab (Darzalex®)

 Allergic reaction

-Some people have an allergic reaction to this treatment.
-Before each treatment, you will have medicines to help prevent or reduce any reaction.
+Some people have an allergic reaction while having this treatment.
+The first infusion or injection is the most likely to cause a reaction, so it is usually given more slowly than later treatments.
+Before treatment, you will have medicines to help prevent or reduce any reaction.

 Signs of a reaction can include: